xamarin/xamarin-forms-samples/GetStarted/Tutorials/StackLayoutTutorial/README.md

 ---
 name: Xamarin.Forms - StackLayout Tutorial
-description: This sample demonstrates how to organize views in a one-dimensional stack, with the Xamarin.Forms StackLayout, either horizontally or vertically.
+description: "This sample demonstrates how to organize views in a one-dimensional stack, with the Xamarin.Forms StackLayout, either horizontally or vertically #getstarted"
 page_type: sample
 languages:
 - csharp